-The Pacific Island Where Prince Philip and His Black Brother Are Gods
+The Pacific Island Where a Dead US Soldier and Prince Philip Are Gods

 Cargo cults, like just about any other cult, are completely fucking insane.
 They originated in early 20th century tribal communities on a number of Pacific islands.
-Their followers believe that either an American WWII soldier named John Frum, or everyone's favourite generational racist, Prince Philip, will somehow come into possession of all the food, clothes and guns that the West currently owns and deliver it all to them.
+Their followers believe that either an American WWII soldier named John Frum, or everyone's favorite generational racist, Prince Philip, Duke of Edinburgh, will somehow come into possession of all the food, clothes, and guns that the West currently owns and deliver it to them.
 The cargo cults believe that, once that's happened, the remaining population of the world will disappear, leaving them in control of what they believe is rightfully theirs.

 Vlad also visited the village of Yaohnanen, where the Prince Philip Movement is based, so I had a chat with him about the history of cargo cults.